El Mirador: Ancient Pyramids Hidden In The Lost City Of The Maya

 This ancient site was once the thriving capital of the Maya civilization.

 The place is very difficult to access.
-There are no real roads and it takes a long time to get to the destination, but it’s worth the effort.
+There are no real roads, and reaching the destination takes a long time, but it’s worth the effort.
 This amazing place has been hidden in sub-tropical forests for centuries.
-Only jaguars and monkeys were aware of the existence of the stony mountains between the trees.
+Only jaguars and monkeys were aware of the stony mountains between the trees.

 Called "El Mirador" today (spanish for "the look-out", but anciently known as the Kan Kingdom), the site was first discovered in 1926.
 It was photographed from the air in 1930, but the remote site deep in the jungle had little more attention paid to it until Ian Graham spent some time there making the first map of the area in 1962.